includeos/mothership_documentation/for-developers/building-docker-containers.rst

 vendor
   This gives the name of the organization that is providing this image.

 The final thing that can be changed is the :code:`includeos/builder` which is the name given to the image.
-When uploading to docker hub this is the name that is used to identify a docker hub repository.
+When uploading to Docker hub this is the name that is used to identify a Docker hub repository.